-We have been advised by the underwriters that they propose to offer the Units directly to the public at the assumed public offering price set forth on the cover page of this prospectus.
-The underwriters may sell Class A Units or Class B Units separately to purchasers or may sell a combination of Class A Units and Class B Units to purchasers in any proportion.
-Any securities sold by the underwriters to securities dealers will be sold at the assumed public offering price less a selling concession not in excess of \$ per Class A Unit and \$ per Class B Unit.
+We have been advised by the underwriter that it proposes to offer the Units directly to the public at the public offering price set forth on the cover page of this prospectus.
+The underwriter may sell Class A Units or Class B Units separately to purchasers or may sell a combination of Class A Units and Class B Units to purchasers in any proportion.
+Any securities sold by the underwriter to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.054 per Class A Unit.